 - More than 90% of the students on some campuses receive financial aid.

-- NCICU’s colleges and universities award 30% of the bachelor’s degrees in the state, as well as 49% of the medical degrees, 60% of the law degrees, 37.5% of the physical therapy degrees, 92% of physician assistant degrees and 55% of the pharmacy degrees.
+- NCICU’s colleges and universities award 1 in 4 bachelor’s degrees in the state, and 1 in 3 graduate and professional degrees, including 46% of the medical degrees, 63% of the law degrees, 37.5% of the physical therapy degrees, 92% of physician assistant degrees and 55% of the pharmacy degrees.

 - The independent colleges sector is one of the largest private employers in the state.